Harper's Island: Harper's Globe

 Harper's Globe is a social web series, designed to complement Harper's Island.
 The series is created by EQAL (creators of lonelygirl15, KateModern, LG15: The Resistance) and CBS Interactive.
 The show premiered its weekly episodes on March 18, 2009, and ran for a total of sixteen weeks.
 It stars Melanie Merkosky, who played the character Jennie in lonelygirl15.

 Creator Miles Beckett says of the series, "The story of Harper's Globe is about a girl named Robin, with a very mysterious past, who's gone to Harper's Island to work for the newspaper, Harper's Globe, and to digitize articles from the newspaper and to create a community online for the Harper's Globe newspaper and the citizens of Harper's Island.
 And then she gets pulled into the story as it begins to unfold on the island."

 The character Ben, who was the first character to die in Harper's Island, was first seen in a Harper's Globe episode.
 The series also features appearances by Harper's Island characters Sheriff Mills, Nikki Bolton, Maggie Krell and John Wakefield.

 Home media

 On September 8, 2009, CBS Home Entertainment (distributed by Paramount) released Harper's Island: The DVD Edition, a complete series box set on DVD in Region 1 for the very first time.
-Although the show was shot in HD, no Blu-ray Disc version of the show has been announced.
-The DVD set was released on February 8, 2010, for Region 2, and was released on March 4, 2010, for Region 4.
+Special features included audio commentaries on four episodes, deleted scenes, behind-the-scenes featurettes, CBS on-air promos, and the complete Harper's Globe webisodes.
+The DVD set was released on February 8, 2010, for Region 2, and released on March 4, 2010, for Region 4.
+The series received its first Blu-Ray release on April 16, 2025 in Australia from Via Vision Entertainment.